avionero/donation-analytics/README.md

 # Architecture

-For the soluction we have dived the data processing in diferent function to be able to reuse and separarte from different concerns.
-This allow to improve the quality of the services in the future and facilitateded the mainteinability.
-We have create two main file the main.py and the util.py in which we separate the overall processing from the reusable fucntions.
+For the soluction we have dived the data processing in diferent functions to be able to reuse and separarte from different concerns.
+This allow improve the quality of services and facilitateded the mainteinability.
+We have create two main file the main.py and the util.py in which we separate the overall processing from the reusable functions.

-The main aspect that we look to addres with the sepration of concers are the follwing:
+The main aspect that we look to address with the sepration of concers approch are:

 	## Load Configuration
 	## Load Data